luxonauta/luxacss/.github/onboarding.md

 npm run dev
 ```

-This starts both the framework watch mode and the documentation dev server.
+This runs `node scripts/dev.js`, which:
+- Starts framework watch mode (rebuilds CSS on changes)
+- Starts the documentation dev server with hot reload

 Visit `http://localhost:3000` to see the framework in action.

 ## You're Ready!